 3. Add protein.

-If your salad is going to serve as an appetizer, then you can skip this step.
-However, if it’s a meal salad, then you’re going to want to add some protein.
+If your salad will serve as an appetizer, you can skip this step.
+However, if it’s a meal salad, you will want to add some protein.
 There are so many options!
-Steak, chicken, turkey, ham and bacon are nice meaty options.
+Steak, chicken, turkey, ham, and bacon are nice meaty options.
 Tofu and black and white beans are tasty meatless options.

-Either way, including these items into a meal salad is a great way to repurpose leftovers in a tasty and creative way.
+Either way, including these items in a meal salad is a great way to repurpose leftovers in a tasty and creative way.